imissyouso/textmagic-rest-csharp/docs/TextMagicApi.md

 <a name="createsurvey"></a>
 # **CreateSurvey**
-> ResourceLinkResponse CreateSurvey (CreateSurveyInputObject createSurveyInputObject, bool? xIgnoreNullValues = null)
+> ResourceLinkResponse CreateSurvey (CreateSurveyInputObject createSurveyInputObject)

 Create a new survey from the submitted data.